 The Amsterdam University of the Arts does not provide student housing, but for students of the Conservatorium van Amsterdam there are a limited number of rooms available through the Jan Pietersz.
 House Foundation (JPH), which provides, in collaboration with the CvA, suitable living and working space for music students (with special insulation).

 All CvA bachelor's and master's students can register for the waiting list of Jan Pieterszoon Huis (JPH).
-Registration takes place via this web application.
+Registration takes place via this web application (Please note: an AHK-e-mail address is required for registration).
 The costs for the waiting list are € 26,50 per calendar year.